 One more disadvantage is that the Nepal side of Mount Everest is that the view of the mountain itself is not that nice.
 It is blocked by the Nuptse-Lhotse range so trekkers will only be able to see the tip of Everest.
 Of course, the overall view is amazing but the Tibetan base camp offers more spectacular views of Mount Everest.

-The trek to base camp in the Nepali side is wonderful because travellers get to experience the Sherpa (traditional mountain guides) way of life and see Sherpa villages.
+The trek to base camp in the Nepali side is wonderful because travelers get to experience the Sherpa (traditional mountain guides) way of life and see Sherpa villages.
 The route is also very scenic and cheaper than the Tibetan route.

 Trek to Everest Base Camps from Tibet

 Tibet Route- The Tibetan journey to the base camp at Mount Everest starts at Lhasa.
 The journey from Lhasa to the Everest base camp is quite comfortable which is mainly why it is so popular with tourists.
 The base camp is reached by car from Lhasa.
 It is a fairly long but comfortable drive and takes around two-three days.
 The stopover is generally at Shigatse, which is a lovely city with historical monasteries like the Tashilhunpo monastery.
 Shigatse is known as the Gateway to Everest.
-There are plenty of accommodation and traveller shops for those going on the trek.
+There are plenty of accommodation and traveler shops for those going on the trek.
 It is a smooth ride of nicely maintained roads.
 The scenery is generally drab and dry with not much to see.
 It resembles typical Tibetan land-arid, empty and rocky.

 The real deal starts when travellers cross the mountain passes into Qomolangma national park.
 Here the scenery changes and becomes more stunning.
 The dry, flat land changes into undulating hills, grassland, etc. It is vast and beautiful.
 Suddenly, out of nowhere, Mount Everest rises and stands there alone like a pillar.
-This sight is truly one of the most awe inspiring sights in the world.
+This sight is truly one of the most awe-inspiring sights in the world.
 To see the world's tallest mountain, standing alone without being blocked by any other mountain is just spectacular!
-This is one of the main reasons travellers are recommended to choose the Tibetan side.
+This is one of the main reasons travelers are recommended to choose the Tibetan side.
 Not only is the view unobstructed by other mountains like in the Nepali side, it is less crowded, the journey more comfortable and the accommodation also more comfortable.

 Everest Base Camp Trekking

 In a nutshell, making the trip to the Everest base camp is an absolute must for anyone visiting the Himalayas.
-Seeing the world's highest mountain and climbing a part of it is a truly unforgettable experience whether the traveller chooses the Tibetan route or the Nepal route.
+Seeing the world's highest mountain and climbing a part of it is a truly unforgettable experience whether the traveler chooses the Tibetan route or the Nepal route.
 Both routes are good and come with their own advantages and disadvantages.
 The Nepal route is beautiful but the view of the mountain is average.
 It is cheap but always very crowded.

 The Tibetan route is more expensive and the route is a little less spectacular than the Nepali route but it's more comfortable, convenient and the view of the mountain is just unbeatable!
-It is also less crowded so travellers can enjoy the experience with less hassle.
+It is also less crowded so travelers can enjoy the experience with less hassle.